 - School on Wheels’ program for 5th-8th graders includes options for English-language skill building that adapts to their current level.
 Click here for more information on the Academic Program and Freckle.

 - The Literacy Program team is happy to talk about your student’s learning plan.
-Please don’t hesitate to schedule a time or drop in to office hours for personalized recommendations.
-Zoom office hours are on Thursdays from 5-6 p.m.
+Please don’t hesitate to schedule a time through the link in your program emails.

 Please refer to the emails you’ve received from the Literacy Program Team or contact firstname.lastname@example.org for details.

 Engagement and Personalization

 - Our suggested routine is a great way to set expectations, which can help them concentrate on a task more successfully.
 Explicitly tell them the plan for each session, but remember that not all young students fully understand time.
 However, showing them a plan can help them know what comes first, second, third, etc.